Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

 It’s easy to lump various dating sites and apps together and assume they offer similar features, networks, and interfaces.
-You see big names, like eHarmony and Tinder, and you think, “What’s the difference?”
+You see big names, like eharmony vs Tinder, and you think, “What’s the difference?”
 You sign up, you chat, you go on dates — how different can the experience be from one platform to another?

-Since 2000, eHarmony has put together in-depth psychological profiles and calculated compatibility on 29 dimensions.
-Meanwhile, since 2012, Tinder has asked singles to decide if they like each other based on a photo.
+Since 2000, eharmony has put together in-depth psychological profiles and calculated compatibility based 32 dimensions.
+Meanwhile, since 2012, Tinder has asked singles to decide if they like each other based on a photo and a byline.
 Both matching systems have their pros and cons, so it can be hard to know which one is best for you.
-That’s why we’ve broken down the stats and delivered our assessment on how eHarmony and Tinder stack up against one another.
+That’s why we’ve broken down the stats and delivered our expert assessment on how eharmony and Tinder stack up against one another.

-A clinical psychologist and Christian theologian named Dr. Neil Clark Warren founded eHarmony in 2000 because he wanted to create lasting marriages between men and women.
-This dating site has positioned itself as one of the leading relationship-oriented platforms in the US with one of the most advanced match algorithms in the world.
+A clinical psychologist and Christian theologian named Dr. Neil Clark Warren founded eharmony in 2000 because he wanted to create lasting marriages between men and women.
+This dating site has positioned itself as one of the leading relationship-oriented platforms in the U.S. with one of the most advanced and successful match algorithms in the world.

 Relationships: Casual Dates, Deep Relationships